frederico-alves/Walk-Tours/README.md

 ![responsive](https://user-images.githubusercontent.com/31135848/35185387-8d83168c-fdfb-11e7-9c95-5a73c3012ca1.png)

 # Responsive Images
-Media Queries, that allows the page to use different CSS style rules, is just the point of start for the across device's responsiveness.<br>
+Media Queries, which allows the page to use different CSS style rules is just the starting point for across devices responsiveness.<br>
-In this project, images are responsive as well powered by HTML5 latest feautures, which measures the pixel density of the screen device and downloads only the image needed with the perfect resolution.<br>
+In this project, images are responsive as well powered by the HTML5 latest feautures, which measures the pixel density of the screen device and downloads only the image needed with the perfect resolution.<br>

 ![html code](https://user-images.githubusercontent.com/31135848/35185603-5a2fe7b6-fdff-11e7-997f-c2c7a6675a79.png)
 ![mobile](https://user-images.githubusercontent.com/31135848/35185386-8d54ef50-fdfb-11e7-905d-f6b53291d261.png)

 # The Power of SASS
-SASS is a CSS pre-processor that extendes the default styling features with variables, functions, mixins and many more other usable assets in the development process.<br>
+SASS is a CSS pre-processor that extends the default styling features with variables, functions, mixins and many more other usable assets in the development process.<br>

 ![sass_env](https://user-images.githubusercontent.com/31135848/35185795-85511378-fe01-11e7-98ea-90016ca2ca2b.png)